God designed an economy that enables all of humanity to flourish.

 Households

-Families practice stewardship, live healthy lifestyles, and use their God-given skills to build the Kingdom of God in their own back yard.
+Families practice stewardship, live healthy lifestyles, and use their God-given skills to build the Kingdom of God in their “garden.”

 Churches